 1 teaspoon pure vanilla extract

-1) Move an oven rack to center of oven.
-Preheat oven to 350 degrees F. Spray a 9 x 13 x 2-inch metal baking dish with vegetable oil cooking spray.
-Line bottom and sides of pan with parchment paper.
-Spray parchment paper with vegetable oil cooking spray and set aside.
+1) Place an oven rack in the center of the oven.
+Preheat the oven to 350 degrees F. Spray a 9 × 13 × 2-inch metal baking dish with vegetable oil cooking spray.
+Line bottom and sides of the pan with parchment paper.
+Spray parchment paper with vegetable oil cooking spray.
+Set aside.

-3) To make crust: Whisk flour, sugar, cinnamon, salt and baking soda together in a large bowl.
-Stir in oats and walnuts.
-Add butter, egg and vanilla and stir until incorporated.
+3) To make the crust: In a large bowl, whisk together the flour, sugar, cinnamon, salt, and baking soda.
+Stir in the oats and walnuts.
+Add the butter, egg, and vanilla, and stir until incorporated.

-4) Using a fork or clean damp fingers, lightly press half of crust mixture onto bottom of prepared pan.
-Using a spatula, spread filling over crust leaving a 1/2-inch border around edge of pan.
-Cover filling with remaining crust mixture and gently press to flatten.
-Bake until light golden, about 30 to 35 minutes.
+4) Using a fork or clean fingers, lightly press half of the crust mixture onto the bottom of the prepared pan.
+Using a spatula, spread the filling over the crust leaving a 1/2-inch border around the edge of the pan.
+Cover the filling with the remaining crust mixture and gently press to flatten.
+Bake for 30 to 35 minutes until light golden.
 Cool for 1 hour.
 Cut into bars and store in an airtight container for up to 3 days.
+Yield: 16 bars.

 One Year Ago Today: Two Years Ago Today:Swedish Sugar Plums Chocolate and Walnut Mandlebrot

 Three Years Ago Today: Four Years Ago Today:Greek Lemon Yogurt Mousse Quick and Crusty Refrigerator Hard Rolls